exonum/exonum-doc/src/home/design-overview.md

   should consist of 4-15 nodes.
 3. Thin clients do not need an every byte of the blockchain, so they held only part they are interested in.
 To get new (or absent) information they call to the full-nodes.
-Exonum provides a "proofs mechanism" allowing Thin clients to check if the full-node answered fairly.
-Basing on Merkle / Merkle Patricia tables, such mechanism allow to check if the node really keeps a shown value in its daa storage.
+Exonum provides a "proofs mechanism", allowing Thin clients to check if the full-node answered fairly.
+Basing on Merkle / Merkle Patricia tables, such mechanism allow checking if the node really keeps a shown value in its data storage.
 Full-node cannot generate "fake" answer or fool around the client.

 ## 3. Consensus